3dcitydb/3dcitydb-docs/source/impexp/plugins/ade-manager.rst

 must be specified in the panel (cf. [3] in :numref:`ade_manager_plugin_schema_transform_GUI`) and will be written into the output schema-mapping file.
-More details about the meaning of the individual metadata attribute are described in :numref:`schema_metadata_model`.
+More details about the meaning of the individual metadata attribute are described in :numref:`chapter_citydb_schema_metadata`.
 In the last step, the path for the output files should be specified and the *Transform* button can be clicked to start the transformation process.

 The entire transformation process should take just a few seconds, since the TestADE has a rather simple structure with only 10 classes and data types.
-The output files are exactly organized according to the specific folder structure described in :numref:`ade_manager_plugin_registration`.
+The output files are exactly organized according to the specific folder structure described in :numref:`ade_manager_plugin_registration_chapter`.
 A full example of the output files is located under the path *“test-ade-citydb\resources*\ ” which can be directly used as the input folder for performing the ADE registration into a 3DCityDB instance.